-Pets can be found in millions of homes.
-To be honest, our pets are usually considered a beloved member of the family and we want to have them around for many years.
+A family pet is part of millions of families.
+To be honest, our pets are usually considered a beloved member of the family and we want to have them around for many years-->

 How Do AC Air Filters Work, and Why Are They Important?

 Air filters are one of the most important parts of any forced-air HVAC system.
-It captures airborne particles, such as dust, pollen and pet hair, keeping them from reaching other rooms or areas of the property.
-There is lots of variety in the materials they use to accomplish this, including fiberglass, pleated and electrostatic.
-A filter’s effectiveness depends os its minimum efficiency reporting value (MERV), which is rated on a scale from 1 to 20, with higher ratings corresponding to stronger filtration.
+The filter is the primary solution to capture airborne particles, such as dust, pollen and pet hair, preventing these contaminants from circulating in your home.
+Various designs can be used effectively, including fiberglass, pleated and electrostatic.
+Your filter’s effectiveness can be illustrated with its minimum efficiency reporting value (MERV), which could be anywhere from 1 to 20, with higher ratings corresponding to stronger filtration.

-The primary purpose of an AC filter is to protect the evaporator coil, blower motor and other important parts from dirt and debris capable of damaging them.
-At sufficient efficiency, the air filter also improves indoor air quality by keeping particles out of your indoor air, which could lead to allergies, asthma attacks and other respiratory issues in sensitive individuals.
+An air filter’s key purpose is the protection of the evaporator coil, blower motor and other delicate hardware from dirt and debris capable of damaging them.
+An efficient enough filter also improves indoor air quality by minimizing particulate matter, which often contribute to allergies, asthma attacks and other breathing problems.

 How Does Pet Hair Affect the Air Filter of My HVAC System?

-When pets shed, their hair becomes airborne and is drawn into the HVAC system through the return air ducts.
-When the filter is missing, pet hair can build up on the evaporator coil, blower motor, fan blades and other components, potentially stopping them from working efficiently.
-Hair can also encourage clogs if it interacts with the moisture inside your cooling, creating a breeding ground for mold and bacteria that can generate foul odors and lower indoor air quality.
+When pets shed, their hair becomes airborne and can eventually get into the HVAC system through the return air ducts.
+If there isn’t a filter in place, pet hair accumulates within the evaporator coil, blower motor, fan blades and other components, potentially stopping them from working efficiently.
+Hair can also encourage clogs if it interacts with the moisture inside your cooling, creating a breeding ground for microorganisms, which can produce foul odors and lower indoor air quality.

-Even when the filter is already in place, pet hair isn’t harmless.
-When return airflow draws it toward the HVAC system, the filter traps the hair and prevents it from landing on delicate cooling components.
-However, this clogs the filter more quickly than usual, putting extra strain on the HVAC system.
-Without intervention, higher energy bills and more repair visits could be likely.
+But even if you have an air filter installed, pet hair isn’t harmless.
+When return airflow draws it toward the HVAC system, the filter does its job by trapping the hair and preventing it from landing on vulnerable cooling components.
+That being said, eventually the filter will clog, decreasing airflow and increasing strain on the HVAC system.
+Without exchanging or cleaning the filter, high energy bills and frequent breakdowns may be right behind.

 What About Animal Dander?

-Pet dander, made up of microscopic skin flakes and saliva particles, is a common allergen that causes respiratory problems in people with allergies or asthma.
-You may benefit from a higher efficiency filter to ensure it can effectively capture and remove dander, which is much smaller than pet hair.
+Pet dander, made up of tiny skin flakes and saliva particles, commonly exacerbates respiratory problems in people with allergies or asthma.
+Filters with higher MERV ratings are more likely to effectively capture and remove dander, which is much smaller than pet hair.

 How to Care for Your AC System and Filter with Pets